12 Good Reasons To Test Websites

 Issues for SEO can easily be introduced to a website without you realising.
 You can break links, create duplicate content, set up new pages without writing individual page titles, not update your site map and a number of other hidden problems.
 These only become apparent when you start to lose visitors to your site.

-A regular check of all the main SEO aspects will keep everything ticking over and ensure search engines still appreciate your website.
+A regular check of all the main SEO aspects will keep everything ticking over and ensure search engines still appreciate your website, can index all the pages and you are not falling foul of any Google gotchas.

-10. To check that your Google Analytics is installed correctly
+10. To check that your Google Analytics or web analytics is installed and tracking correctly

-An installation of Google Analytics can often not be carried out correctly.
+An installation of Google Analytics or other web analytics tools can often not be carried out correctly.
 Sometimes the code is missing from certain pages or cross domain problems are not dealt with properly.
 This can result in page views being inflated or deflated or bounce stats being incorrect.

 An audit of your Google Analytics can uncover these problems so that you can ensure you are measuring your visitor statistics correctly.